HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 **Nutrient sensing and metabolism**
 <br>
-Nutrient-sensing pathways, including insulin/IGF-1 signaling, mTOR and AMPK, are vital regulators of metabolism and play a significant role in the aging process.
+Nutrient-sensing pathways, including insulin/IGF-1 signaling, mTOR (should be balanced: low during fasting, elevated in growth phases) and AMPK (high : optimal activation in fasting/exercise states), are vital regulators of metabolism and play a significant role in the aging process.
 These pathways detect and respond to nutrient availability, adjusting cellular and metabolic activities accordingly.
 <br>
 By modulating these pathways through dietary interventions (calorie restriction, fasting, low-protein diet, ketogenic diet, high-fiber diet) or pharmacological methods (berberine, curcumin, resveratrol), it's possible to slow down age-related cellular damage.